Minnesota Wild Rice Soup

 What is Wild Rice?

 Wild rice is actually an aquatic grass that is typically grown in Minnesota.
 It’s harvested from lakes, and it’s not related to other types of rice.
 You can learn more about how it’s harvested here.
 Wild rice has a heartier, chewier texture, and it doesn’t get soggy or soft when it’s cooked in soup.
 It can be a bit more expensive and harder to find, but if you go to a larger grocery store, you shouldn’t have any trouble.
+If you have leftover wild rice, be sure to try these Wild Rice Burgers!

 What is Evaporated Milk?